UK to turn page on 'Trussonomics' with budget plan

 Britain's government is aiming for more than 50 billion pounds of annual savings by five years' time - equivalent to about 2% of annual economic output.
 How soon spending cuts and tax rises come will be key for the short-term economic outlook.

-Hunt risks reviving tensions within the ruling Conservative Party, many of whose members were already upset at the scale of tax increases he announced when finance minister.
+The Times said most of the spending cuts would be scheduled for after the next election, expected in 2024, and might not be needed if the economy improves.

-Hunt is expected to extend a freeze on the thresholds at which people start to pay income tax, dragging more people into the taxman's net.
-He might cut the threshold for paying the higher rate of income.
+He is due to extend a freeze on the thresholds for starting to pay income tax, dragging more people into the net.
+Newspapers said he would cut the threshold for paying the higher rate of income tax by 16% to 125,000 pounds a year.

 New spending cuts could add to the public's frustration with over-stretched public services, ranging from a health system bogged down in backlogs to dilapidated public housing.

-Adjusted for inflation, budgets have been cut below 2010 levels for many departments with transport spending about 40% down and justice 20% beneath its level 12 years ago, the Institute for Fiscal Studies think-tank estimates.
+Adjusted for inflation, budgets have been cut below 2010 levels for many departments with transport spending about 40% down and justice 20% lower, the Institute for Fiscal Studies think-tank estimates.

-Opinions polls show the opposition Labour Party has a big lead in opinion polls ahead of an expected election in 2024.
+Opinions polls show the opposition Labour Party has a big lead in opinion polls.

 The budget statement will be accompanied by forecasts from the Office for Budget Responsibility which are likely to echo the BoE's message that Britain is heading for a long recession.